How to Get to Lombok from Bali (& Around the Island): Complete Transport Guide 2026

 2 SNI-standard helmets

-Raincoats (2)
+Raincoats

-Free delivery/pickup within the rental area
+Free delivery and pickup within the rental area

 Basic insurance

-Reputable Companies:
+Reputable companies

 Rent Scooter Lombok (Senggigi)